pranavkaul/LeetCode_SQL/README.md

 </p>

-My solutions of LeetCode SQL challenges.This repository is mainly for my practice and future references, but anyone can use it for learning.
+My solutions of LeetCode SQL challenges.
+This repository is mainly for my practice and future references, but anyone can use it for learning.

 # Solutions